 Finally, some brands prefer to talk to their customers directly by chat, SMS, or social media.
 These brands take a concierge or clienteling approach at scale.
 A good example of this is Thinx, which sells underwear for women for when they have their periods.
 As part of their customer engagement strategy around talking about periods, they want more interaction when their customers have problems.
 They use Chatdesk Shift to deflect inbound calls to SMS or chat, where they can talk to their customers quickly.

-Call deflection is an essential part of any customer experience.
-Chatdesk Shift enables brands of all types to deflect customer service calls to faster channels while improving their customer satisfaction.
-The solution works with all leading IVR systems and consistently delivers happier, more loyal customers who are more likely to repeat purchases.
+Call deflection is an essential part of any customer experience and our solution enables brands of all types to deflect customer service calls to faster channels while improving their customer satisfaction.